 Breeding: Barn Owls will breed any time during the year, depending on food supply.
 In a good year, a pair may breed twice.
 Rodent plagues cause Barn Owl numbers to increase dramatically.
 During courting, males may circle near the nest tree, giving short screeches and chattering calls.
 The majority of Barn Owls nest in tree hollows up to 20 metres high.
 They will also nest in old buildings, caves and well shafts.
 3 to 6 eggs are laid (occasionally up to 12) at 2 day intervals.
 The eggs are 38-46mm x 30-35mm and will be incubated for 30 to 34 days.
 Chicks are covered in white down and brooded for about 2 weeks, and are fledged in 50 to 55 days.
 After this, they will remain in the vicinity for a week or so to learn hunting skills and then rapidly disperse from the nest area.
 Young birds are able to breed at about 10 months.

 Mortality: Barn Owls are short-lived birds.
 Many die in their first year of life, with the average life expectancy being 1 to 2 years in the wild.
-In North America the oldest known Barn Owl in the wild lived to be 11 years, 6 months.
 In Holland, a wild barn owl lived to be 17 years, 10 months old.
 In England, a captive female barn owl was retired from breeding at 25 years old!

 Habitat: The Barn Owl is found in virtually all habitats but much more abundantly in open woodland, heaths and moors than forested country.
 They usually roost by day in tree hollows but have also been found in caves, wells, out-buildings or thick foliage.